This homemade Spruce tips tincture provides a burst of energy in a small portable bottle, helps remove toxins, and strengthens your immune system.

 - as a mouthwash for gingivitis – You can dilute a few drops of tincture in a glass of water and use it as a mouth rinse

 - Make an instant cup of tea.
 Add two drops (squeezes) of tincture to a cup of warm water.
-Considering bitter taste and alcohol in the tincture, adding tincture into a cup of warm water might do the trick for children.
-With a little bit of honey you make a wonderful tea that will strengthen their immune system and sooth and restore a cold or sore throat
+Considering the bitter taste and alcohol in the tincture, adding tincture into a cup of warm water might do the trick for children.
+With a little bit of honey, you make a wonderful tea that will strengthen their immune system and soothe and restore a cold or sore throat

 Depending on their stage of maturity spruce tips have various flavors from herbal to citrus or resinous.

-This homemade Spruce tips tincture provides a burst of energy in a small portable bottle that helps remove toxins from the body and strengthens your immune system.
-External application helps ease the pain in joints and muscles as well as naturally heal wounds.
+This homemade Spruce tips tincture provides a burst of energy in a small portable bottle that helps remove toxins from the body.

 Materials